 The Hispanic community is one of the largest, fastest growing and youngest demographics in the United States.
-And, according to Miriam De Dios Woodward, CEO of Coopera, it’s a demographic that’s also underserved.
+And, according to Miriam De Dios Woodward, former CEO of Coopera and current CEO of PolicyWorks, LLC, it’s a demographic that’s also underserved.
 “Mainstream service providers aren’t serving the market very well,” she said.
 “However, the Hispanic community has high purchasing power.
 This is the demographic to pay attention to.”

 Even though people in this community are younger than the general population, now is the time for funeral professionals to learn how they can better serve them.
 From differences in funeral preferences to traditions surrounding death and dying, no one community is the same.
 Take a look at six ways to serve the Hispanic community, and three things to avoid.

 Things to Avoid When Serving the Hispanic Community